Mean Arterial Pressure Calculator

 MAP = (SBP + 2 × DBP) / 3

 So the estimated mean arterial pressure is approximately 93 mmHg.
-For a typical healthy adult at rest, this value falls comfortably within the commonly cited normal MAP range of 70–100 mmHg.
+For many healthy adults at rest, that sits comfortably inside the common reference range.

-Now consider a blood pressure of 90/50 mmHg:
+Now compare that with a reading of 90/50 mmHg:

 MAP vs. Systolic, Diastolic, and Pulse Pressure

-MAP is part of a broader set of blood pressure measurements.
-Understanding how it differs from other measures can clarify why clinicians pay so much attention to it.
+MAP is only one part of a broader blood pressure picture.
+Understanding how it differs from other measures can make the calculator result easier to interpret.

 Pulse pressure (PP) is another common derived value, defined as: